robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

 `python3 influxdb2/write_to_influxdb.py`{{execute}}

 The script will now continuously create data and fill it into our bucket.
-To view our data, once again select the data source in the query builder by filtering the tags as follows: `my_measurement` for `_measurement`, `my_value` for `_field` and `my_location` for `location`.
+To view our data, once again select the data source in the query builder by firstly removing the old filters and then filtering the tags as follows: `my_measurement` for `_measurement`, `my_value` for `_field` and `my_location` for `location`.
 Alternatively you could use below query for the string query editor to achieve the same result.

 <pre class="file" data-target="clipboard">
 from(bucket: "dwh-data")